 It goes without saying that the annual feng shui cures that are placed for protection will accumulate a lot of negative energy, while the cures that are placed to strengthen and anchor the auspicious energy will mostly absorb only positive energy.

-So, my first advice, before deciding what should you do with your annual feng shui cures is to divide them into "protectors" and "enhancers".
-Many feng shui cures can sure go into both categories, so your decision will be based on how a specific cure was used this year.
+So, before deciding what should you do with your annual feng shui cures, divide them into "protectors" and "enhancers".
+Many feng shui cures can go into both categories, so your decision will be based on how a specific cure was used this year.

 Your decision as to whether to reuse or discard an existing feng shui cure will depend on 2 factors: